 Formula:

-\mathrm{TF}(t) = \frac{\text{Occurrences of term } t \text{ in the document}}{\text{Total number of words in the document}}
+$$\mathrm{TF}(t) = \frac{\text{Number of occurrences of term } t \text{ in the document}}{\text{Total number of words in the document}}$$

 Inverse Document Frequency (IDF)